 To make homemade oven cleaner, combine 1/2 cup baking soda with 1/3 cup water in a small bowl.
 Add more water as needed to create a spreadable paste.
 Using a sponge or paper towel, apply the DIY mixture to your oven’s interior surfaces, avoiding the heating elements.
 You can use it on your oven door’s glass, too.
 Wait at least 2 hours for the cleaner to dissolve grease and loosen grime.
 For very dirty ovens, leave it in place overnight.

 Loosen the dried paste by spraying it with plain hot water and wiping away large bits with a rag.
 Then, empty your spray bottle and refill it with equal parts warm water and white vinegar.
 Mist this everywhere in your oven — it will fizz and foam as it hits the baking soda.
 Wait for the fizzing to stop and wipe away the residue with a warm, damp rag or paper towel.
 Let it air dry with the oven door open and put your racks back inside to finish.

 How To Clean A Self-Cleaning Oven

-Steps to Clean Your Oven Naturally
+The Quick Method to Steam Clean Your Oven

 How to Clean Greasy Oven Door Glass

-Tips to Keep Your Oven Clean
+Tips to Keep Your Oven Spotless

 Cleaning an oven is never really a fun task, so it makes sense to do what you can to prevent spills and messes.